Uriel Pharmacy Health and Welfare Plan et al. v. Advocate Aurora Health, Inc. et al.

 Why this Matters:

-The plaintiff, a self-insured employer, argue that certain anticompetitive practices by a dominant hospital violate federal and state antitrust laws.
+The plaintiffs, self-insured employers and their self-funded health plans, argue that certain anticompetitive practices by a dominant hospital violate federal and state antitrust laws.
 The challenged anticompetitive practices related to terms in the provider’s contracts with insurers, including all-or-nothing tying (requiring contracts with all services as a bundle), anti-steering/anti-tiering (preventing business from being directed to cheaper or higher-quality providers), and gag clauses (blocking the disclosure of price information), which have been shown to drive up prices and increase premiums for consumers.

 Potential Impact